Rates of breast cancer in the U.S. vary by race and ethnicity.

 Adapted from SEER data .

-The main reason seems to be that different races and ethnicities simply have different prevalence rates of the established risk factors for breast cancer .
+The main reason seems to be that women from different racial and ethnic groups have different prevalence rates of risk factors for breast cancer .

 Learn more about rates of breast cancer by race and ethnicity.